-Born to a mining family in 1749, and educated at the University of Leipzig, Abraham Gottlob Werner established his reputation with a brief book, titled Von den Äußerlichen Kennzeichen der Fossilien, in 1774.
-By the turn of the 19th century, he was possibly the world's most famous earth scientist.
+Born to a mining family in 1749 or 1750, and educated at the University of Leipzig, Abraham Gottlob Werner established his reputation with a brief book, titled Von den Äußerlichen Kennzeichen der Fossilien, in 1774.
+By the turn of the 19th century, he was possibly the world's most famous Earth scientist.
 His enormous influence meant that he left both a good and bad legacy to the science of geology.
 On the up side, his 1774 book elaborated techniques for identifying minerals using human senses, drawing on his background in mining.
 His practical classification system appealed to a broad audience interested in learning more about geology.
-On the down side, he advanced the "Neptunian" view of the earth, claiming that all rocks had been deposited in a primordial ocean.
+On the down side, he advanced the "Neptunian" view of the Earth, claiming that all rocks had been deposited in a primordial ocean.
 This view, which had been in existence before Werner promoted it, was accepted almost without question, and prevailed until overturned by James Hutton near the close of the 18th century.

 Narrative text and graphic design © by Michon Scott - Updated January 1, 2022